 In life sciences, he drafts and prosecutes patents relating to cancer therapeutics, microbiome analysis and diagnostics, biosensors, biomaterials, drug delivery, and medical devices.

 During his postdoctoral research, Kalpesh developed nonviral methods for nucleotide delivery into mammalian cells.
 Kalpesh’s doctoral thesis focused on the multiparametric investigation of mechanosensitive ion channels in mammalian cells and developing the tools required for such multiparametric investigation.
 Previously, Kalpesh developed MEMS-based point-of-care sensors for measuring cardiac markers in human blood for early diagnosis of myocardial infarction.

-Kalpesh is currently attending The George Washington University Law School and expects to earn his J.D. in May 2019.
+Kalpesh received his J.D. from the George Washington University Law School in 2019.
+Kalpesh has been a member of the patent bar since 2012.
 He is fluent in Hindi and Marathi.

 Indian Institute of Technology, 2002, B.Tech, Engineering Physics